yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 ### 5. JSON to COCO

-We start dy importing the necessary libraries:
+We start by importing the necessary libraries:

 ```
 import json